 If you’re skeptical of statistics like me, I invite you to survey your friends and colleagues.
 And by all means, put more weight on these results than on theirs’.

 Whatever your personal feelings, one thing is clear – the 21st century has seen a rapid erosion of trust in the established institutions – from the church to the state and everywhere in between.

-Some of the reasons for this are logical, others not so.
-Likewise, some of the implications can already be seen, others not yet.
+Some of the reasons for this erosion are logical, others not so.
+Some of the implications can already be seen, others not yet.

 She believes that we have entered a third age of trust.
 According to this hypothesis, the first age was a time when we lived in small communities and everyone knew everyone else.
 The second saw a shift from known people to known institutions (bank, church, etc.).
-In the third and current age, trust is distributed among peers – no longer flowing upwards to figures and institutions of authority but placed with our peers at Airbnb, Uber, Yelp and other reliable, transparent sources.
-Reliable for its track record, transparent for easy-access reviews.
+In the third and current age, trust is distributed among peers – no longer flowing upwards to figures and institutions of authority but placed with our peers at Airbnb, Uber, Yelp and other reliable sources.

 1. The Panama Papers –

 If you consider that journalists have a long tradition of withholding information and trying to be the first to “get the scoop”, it’s amazing that a) they agreed to share information on the case of the Panama Papers, and b) to publish on the same day.